gromacstutorials/gromacstutorials.github.io/doc-sphinx/source/tutorials/stretchingpolymer.rst

     Copy the following lines into it:

 ..  code-block:: bw
-    :caption: *to be copied in nvt.mdp*
+    :caption: *to be copied in free-peg-in-vacuum/inputs/nvt.mdp*

     integrator = md
     dt = 0.002